Osho2326/Data-Science-Portfolio/README.md

             - Baseline + XgBoost + knn_bsl_m
             - Matrix factorization techniques such as SVD
             - Baseline + XgBoost + KNN + MF SVD
-    2. Performance Matrics : Mean Absolute Percentage Error, Root Mean Square Error
+    2. Performance Metrics : Mean Absolute Percentage Error, Root Mean Square Error
 - **Amazon Fine Food Review** :-
     1. Algorithms : Naive Bayes, Logistic Regression
-    2. Performance Matrics : Confusion matrics, AUC
+    2. Performance Metrics : Confusion metrics, AUC

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at oshokumar97@gmail.com.